stoplightio/studio/docs/02-git-credentials.md

 ## Other Git Providers

-The instructions are pretty similar for all the other Git providers we support: GitLab, BitBucket Cloud, BitBucket Server, Gitea, Azure, etc. Generally you want to point your Host URL to the main host of the server, so for GitLab that'll be `https://gitlab.com/`
+The instructions are pretty similar for all the other Git providers we support: GitLab, BitBucket Cloud, BitBucket Server, Azure, etc. Generally you want to point your Host URL to the main host of the server, so for GitLab that'll be `https://gitlab.com/`

 If they support personal access tokens you can use that instead of entering your actual password, but not every provider supports this.